rhinstaller/anaconda/tests/README.rst

 4. Commit the changed container as updated one. **DO NOT exit the running container, run this command in new terminal!**

-      podman commit cnt-add quay.io/rhinstaller/anaconda-ci:master
+      podman commit cnt-add quay.io/rhinstaller/anaconda-ci:main

-   You can change the ``master`` tag to something else if you don't want to replace the existing one.
+   You can change the ``main`` tag to something else if you don't want to replace the existing one.
    Feel free to exit the running container now.

 5. Run other commands for container ci as usual.
 Don't forget to append ``CI_TAG=<your-tag>`` to